Edeqa/Edequate/README.md

 # Edequate

+Site building framework.

-Javascript DOM and interface routines.
+Includes javascript DOM and interface routines.

 ## How to use